All guides

 My vet asked for 3 consecutive-day collections: why?

-Some parasites (such as giardia) are shed intermittently; a single sample can give a false negative.
-Three consecutive collections significantly increase detection sensitivity.
-Keep each sample refrigerated and bring them all together or one at a time according to the instructions you received.
+Some parasites, such as giardia, are shed intermittently; a single sample can give a false negative.
+Three consecutive collections clearly increase detection sensitivity.
+Keep each sample refrigerated and bring them according to the instructions you received.

 How much stool is needed exactly?